fujinhuiqin-bit/Home-Network-Docs/README.md

 ## 🔒 Security & Credential Storage
 To ensure the security of the home network, default router administrator passwords have been changed to strong, randomly generated alphanumeric strings.

-**Credential Storage Method:** All network login credentials, including router admin passwords, ISP PPPoE credentials, and Wi-Fi passphrases, are securely encrypted and stored using a dedicated Password Manager (e.g., [Bitwarden / 1Password / Apple Keychain]).
+**Credential Storage Method:** All network login credentials, including router admin passwords, ISP PPPoE credentials, and Wi-Fi passphrases, are securely encrypted and stored using a dedicated Password Manager, Bitwarden.
 No plain-text files are used to store sensitive network information.